perseptron/bash-examples/README.md

-# DevOps-Essentials: Final Task 2

-> **Please use branch `task2` for this task that already exist in your forked repository after you has been started task**

 ## Bash Task 2

 Company DEF decided to use testing tool for their employees.
 But current tool has no json output that can be using for later data processing.